pinohu/DYNASTY/ohu-legacy-codex/volume-viii-growth-exit/VOLUME-VIII-COMPLETION-SUMMARY.md

 ## Volume VIII Contribution to Legacy Codex

-Volume VIII completes the growth and scaling strategies for the The Legacy Codex, providing:
+Volume VIII completes the growth and scaling strategies for the Legacy Codex, providing:

 1. **Systematic Acquisition Framework**: Complete playbook for identifying, acquiring, and integrating businesses
 2. **Partnership Strategies**: Comprehensive frameworks for joint ventures, alliances, and channel partnerships